clarknichols/Portfolio/Mailchimp Style Guide.md

 - Work and Film Titles (See NWS General Style Guide on formatting work titles)
 - Sparingly for emphasis
 - Concert Titles (Again, see NWS General Style Guide on use of italics)
+- When providing commentary directly under an image.
+  - Example: *Xavier Foley (left) returns to New West Symphony this October to perform Bottesini alongside Eminem (right)*

 ### Titles
 Header and Section Titles in mailchimp should be: